A trip to the beach wouldn’t be complete with man’s best friend. You can enjoy dog-friendly beaches and coves...

 What better respite after a busy morning than at the dog friendly local?
 This 16th Century traditional Inn serves delicious home-cooked food, real ales, fine wines and plenty of soft drinks too.
 Welcoming furry friends with open arms (and muddy paws too), the Crown Inn is one of our favourite Dorset dog friendly pubs.

 The pub boasts beautiful architecture, unrivalled ambience and food which caters to light bites or larger meals, meaning that whether your dog likes to keep moving, or could do with some kip, you are more than welcome to stay for as long (or little) as you like.

-What’s more, if you’ve got time in the summer, you can relax in the Crown’s lovely garden that overlooks the Bride Valley and there’s a small village shop in the pub too!
+What’s more, if you’ve got the time in the summer, you can soak up the sunshine in the lovely gardens that overlook the Bride Valley before popping into the small village shop situated within the pub itself.

 The River Bride which runs through West Dorset is the perfect way to spend the afternoon with your canine companion.
 With green rolling hills for as far as the eye can see, the dramatic landscape is the perfect spot to take those photographs that we know you love taking of your dog.
 Enjoy the afternoon sunshine in unspoiled nature before returning home or back to your holiday accommodation.

 A breath-taking beach, idyllic village, dog friendly pub and dramatic valley all within the space of a day.
 If you’re holidaying in Dorset and are interested in staying close to some of these fabulous areas, then why not browse our range of dog friendly cottages in South West Dorset?